dseguy/php-error-messages/messages/array-and-string-offset-access-syntax-with-curly-braces-is-no-longer-supported.rst

 Description
 ___________

 PHP used to support the curly braces ``{}`` to access elements in an array and a string.
-This was deprecated in PHP 7.4 and abandonned in PHP 8.0.
+This was deprecated in PHP 7.4 and abandoned in PHP 8.0.
 The only operator to access an element is the square brackets ``[]``.

 Example
 _______